Week 5: Multifidelity Modelling

 Generate data for nonlinear example.

-high_fidelity = emukit.test_functions.non_linear_sin.nonlinear_sin_high
+= emukit.test_functions.non_linear_sin.nonlinear_sin_high

-low_fidelity = emukit.test_functions.non_linear_sin.nonlinear_sin_low
+high_fidelity = emukit.test_functions.non_linear_sin.nonlinear_sin_low low_fidelity

-x_plot = np.linspace(0, 1, 200)[:, np.newaxis]
+= np.linspace(0, 1, 200)[:, np.newaxis]

-y_plot_l = low_fidelity(x_plot)
+x_plot = low_fidelity(x_plot)

-y_plot_h = high_fidelity(x_plot)
+y_plot_l = high_fidelity(x_plot)

-n_low_fidelity_points = 50
+= 50

-n_high_fidelity_points = 14
+n_low_fidelity_points = 14

-x_train_l = np.linspace(0, 1, n_low_fidelity_points)[:, np.newaxis]
+= np.linspace(0, 1, n_low_fidelity_points)[:, np.newaxis]

-y_train_l = low_fidelity(x_train_l)
+x_train_l = low_fidelity(x_train_l)

-x_train_h = x_train_l[::4, :]
+= x_train_l[::4, :]

-y_train_h = high_fidelity(x_train_h)
+x_train_h = high_fidelity(x_train_h) y_train_h

-Convert lists of arrays to ND-arrays augmented with fidelity indicators
+Convert lists of arrays to ND-array

-X_train, Y_train = convert_xy_lists_to_arrays([x_train_l, x_train_h], [y_train_l, y_train_h])
+= convert_xy_lists_to_arrays([x_train_l, x_train_h], [y_train_l, y_train_h]) X_train, Y_train

 In this case, the mapping between the two functions is nonlinear, as can be observed by plotting the high-fidelity observations as a function of the lower fidelity observations.